Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 To summarize:

-• A sales commission policy is a document that outlines the rules and guidelines for how commissions are determined and paid to the sales team (e.g., when commissions are earned, how they are calculated, and any other conditions or restrictions that apply.)
+• A sales commission policy is a document that outlines the rules and guidelines for how commissions are determined and paid to the sales team (e.g., when commissions are earned, how they are calculated, and any other conditions or restrictions that apply).

 What do these typically look like in the sales commission plan?
 Let’s dig into more details.

-What is a sales commission policy?
+What is a Sales Commission Policy?

 We now know what a sales commission policy is, but what are the guiding principles when creating one?

-1. Transparency: To motivate salespeople to do their jobs effectively, make the commission policy specific, clear, and transparent, so it’s understandable and there’s no room for interpretation.
-Don't create a policy with confusing payout calculations.
-Clear, specific, and comprehensive conditions in sales commission policies help align a company and its salespeople on commission terms, reducing the likelihood of disputes between them over commission payout amounts.
-And if a commission-related dispute does arise, having a written sales commission policy in place which addresses the underlying issue can help save a company time and headache.
+To motivate salespeople to do their jobs effectively, make the commission policy specific, clear, and transparent.
+You want it to be easily understandable and leave no room for interpretation.
+Clear, specific, and comprehensive verbiage in sales commission policies helps align a company and its salespeople on commission terms, reducing the likelihood of disputes over commission payout amounts.
+For example, define terms like “closed deal” or “qualified lead.”
+Supplement written explanations with tables, charts, or even screenshots and links to your incentive compensation management software to help sellers visualize their potential earnings under different performance scenarios.

-What is a sales commission agreement?
+What is a Sales Commission Agreement?

-A sales commission agreement is a contract between an employee and employer detailing the commission structure and plan.
-In other words, it should specify how an employee’s commissions will be calculated and paid based on their performance and any other associated conditions.
-This commission agreement is signed by both parties — and often, it’ll include clauses for dispute resolution should any issues under the agreement arise.
+A sales commission agreement is a contract between an employee and employer detailing the commission structure and plan for that individual.
+The legally binding agreement should specify how an employee’s commissions will be calculated and paid based on their performance and any other associated conditions.
+This commission agreement is signed by both parties and often includes clauses for dispute resolution should any issues arise under the agreement.

 To be considered a legally enforceable contract, a sales commission agreement will typically need to include these five key contract elements:

-2. Mutual Assent: A “meeting of the minds” must occur between the parties regarding the agreement, meaning that the parties understand and agree to the terms and basic substance of the contract.
+2. Mutual assent: A “meeting of the minds” must occur between the parties regarding the agreement, meaning that the parties understand and agree to the terms and basic substance of the contract.

 3. Consideration: Something of value must be mutually exchanged between the parties involved, so each party must give something of value and receive something of value.
+In the case of a sales commission agreement, the employee brings in qualified leads or closes deals and the company pays a commission.

-4. Capacity & Competency: The parties involved must be of sound mind and have the legal capacity to enter into a contract.
+4. Capacity & competency: The parties involved must be of sound mind and have the legal capacity to enter into a contract.

 5. Legality: The contract must be formed for a legal purpose and must not violate any applicable laws or regulations.